tpsmi/jaggedcut/README.md

 ---

-## Companion repository

-The same collection is analysed at a different resolution in a companion repository cited in the article, which holds the Europeana download, the embedding extraction, and a 10-dimensional reduction; this one starts from the embeddings and reads the hierarchy.

----

 ## A note on AI-assisted development

 A significant portion of the code in this notebook was developed with the